NickEsColR/symbolic-music-generation/README.md

 ## Overview

 This repository implements a text-to-MIDI generation system that creates symbolic music from natural language descriptions.
-The project replicates and extends the methodology from the [Text2midi paper](http://arxiv.org/abs/2412.16526), enabling the generation of MIDI files from textual captions that describe musical characteristics such as mood, genre, tempo, key, and instrumentation.
+The project replicates and extends the methodology from the [Text2midi paper](http://arxiv.org/abs/2412.16526), enabling the generation of MIDI files from textual captions that describe musical characteristics such as tempo, key, and instrumentation.

 ## Key Features

 - **Text-to-MIDI Generation**: Transform natural language descriptions into symbolic music (MIDI format)
 - **Multi-Dataset Support**: Works with SymphonyNet and MidiCaps datasets
-- **Exploratory Data Analysis**: Comprehensive analysis of musical datasets including genre, mood, tempo, and instrumentation patterns
+- **Exploratory Data Analysis**: Comprehensive analysis of musical datasets including tempo, and instrumentation patterns
 - **Model Training Pipeline**: Complete implementation of the Text2midi architecture using FlanT5 encoder and REMI+ tokenization

 ## Project Structure